MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/event.md

 This is the Narration that will be parsed and then sent to the channels of all occupied Rooms that the Event is affected by when it is ended.
 If no Players are in one of the Rooms affected by the Event, the Narration will not be sent to that Room's channel.
-See the article on [[writing descriptions|Tutorial:-Writing-descriptions]] for more information.
+See the article on [writing descriptions](../../moderator_guide/writing_descriptions.md) for more information.
 However, note that because this is a Narration and not a description, it cannot make use of the `player` variable under any circumstances.

 ### Row